biojs/biojs.github.io/README.md

 Once you are done, feel free to send a pull request!
 As soon as it is merged, your post will be up on the blog. :)

+## For the contributors

+If you would like to update the "About Us" section, you can do the necessary changes in the [`aboutme.md`](./aboutme.md) file.

 ## Features(by the Developer)

 ### Mobile-first